 Despite being called tennis elbow, only 10% of all patients with this condition are tennis players.
 Tennis elbow is the most common cause of all cases of elbow pain.
-If conservative therapies fail to help your tennis elbow, Paul Tortland, DO, and Jeffrey LaVallee, MD, at New England Stem Cell Institute, offer regenerative medicine treatments that speed up healing and relieve your pain.
-To learn if you’re a good candidate for safe and effective therapies like PRP and prolotherapy, call the office in Glastonbury, Connecticut, or schedule an appointment online.
+If conservative therapies fail to help your tennis elbow, Dr. Paul Tortland and Dr. Jeffrey LaVallee at New England Stem Cell Institute offer regenerative medicine treatments that can speed up healing and relieve your pain.

-This injury frequently appears in tennis players due to their repetitive hand movements, but they’re not the only ones affected by tennis elbow.
-Any occupation or activity that makes the same arm and hand motions increases your risk of lateral epicondylitis.
+This injury frequently appears in tennis players due to their repetitive hand movements, but they’re not the only ones affected by it.
+Any occupation or activity that requires the same arm and hand motions increases your risk of lateral epicondylitis.

 If these conservative treatments fail to relieve your pain or improve the problem, the doctors at New England Stem Cell Institute can help your tendon heal with regenerative medicine treatments like platelet-rich plasma (PRP) and prolotherapy.

 PRP is produced by extracting and concentrating platelets from a sample of your own blood.
 We precisely inject PRP into the torn area of the tendon using ultrasound to see the soft tissues and guide the needle.
 Once the platelets are injected, they release growth factors that trigger healing and tissue regeneration.

 During prolotherapy, your doctor injects a mixture of dextrose and Novocaine™ into the damaged tendon.
 Novocaine provides immediate pain relief while the dextrose is a simple sugar that triggers your body’s natural ability to repair the tendon.
 Patients often need several injections depending on the severity of their tennis elbow.